pytorch-rl/deepq/README.md

 # deepq

+## Project Summary

+### Introduction

+- What our goal were - Solve cartpole using raw input
+- Was supposed to be a toy example on the way and turned out differently
+- Based on the original pytorch tutorial (we were not able to make it work consistently).
+- Found to be unstable and inconsistent.
+- Did not find any solution with a CNN (we found failed attempts)
+- Added 2 dense layers to the model
+- Tried hyperparameter optimization for no avail
+- Was able to win the game using a scheduler

+### Results

+- Add graph of 80 runs...

 ![](assets/cartpole_example.gif)

+### Conclusions

+- RL is harder than supervised learning
+-

 ## Prerequisites

 - Linux or macOS
 - Python 3
 - CPU or NVIDIA GPU + CUDA CuDNN 10